trinodb/trino.io/_posts/2023-06-01-trino-fest-hype-speaker-lineup.md

 ## Data lakes

-Ryan Blue, the co-founder of Iceberg founder of Tabular, will be exploring how to best write CDC (change data capture) streams into Iceberg tables.
+Ryan Blue, the co-founder of Iceberg and founder of Tabular, will be exploring how to best write CDC (change data capture) streams into Iceberg tables.
 A talk from Kevin Liu at Stripe will explore how a data engineer can monitor queries being run on Iceberg to catch performance outliers and understand usage rates.
 A talk from Alluxio highlights caching optimizations with Trino and data lakes.
 OneHouse is giving a talk about using Trino with Hudi, exploring how to get query latency down, how multi-modal indexing works in Hudi, and how Trino can utilize that indexing to execute queries at astonishing speeds.
 A lightning talk